 Embassy Suites: a centrally located hotel and spa that is only a few years old, it is located at Lomas & I-25 near downtown, and not far from the University.

 Mariott Pyramid: conveniently located in the near north valley in the Jefferson business district, this spacious hotel is located near I25 and one of the main bus lines and roadways in town, San Mateo & Jefferson

-Hotel Albuquerque: an historic hotel located just north of Old Town, lots of space, dining, and comfort can be found in this unique old building
+Hotel Albuquerque: a historic hotel located just north of Old Town, lots of space, dining, and comfort can be found in this unique old building

 The Hyatt downtown: notably the tallest building in town, this might also be the location of the exact center of town

-Hiway House Motel: landmark in Nob Hill close to the University
+Hiway House Motel: a landmark in Nob Hill close to the University